jbellis/jvector/UPGRADING.md

 - Experimental support for native code acceleration has been added.
 This currently only supports Linux x86-64 with certain AVX-512 extensions.
 This is opt-in and requires the use of MemorySegment `VectorFloat`/`ByteSequence` representations.
-- Experimental support for fused graph indexes has been added.
+- Experimental support for fused ADC graph indexes has been added.
 These work best in concert with native code acceleration.
+  Without the NativeVectorizationProvider, results using fused ADC will be valid but performance will degrade.
   This explores a design space allowing for packed representations of vectors fused into the graph in shapes optimal for approximate score calculation.
-This is a new type of graph index and is opt-in.
+This is a new feature of graph indexes and is opt-in.
+At this time, only graphs with maxNeighbors=32 and 256-cluster ProductQuantization can use fused ADC.
 - Support for larger-than-memory graph construction by using quantized vectors + rerank for the searches performed during construction.
 - Support for Anisotropic Product Quantization as described in "Accelerating Large-Scale Inference with Anisotropic Vector Quantization"